NilooKandi/End-to-End-Azure-Data-Architecture-Healthcare-Revenue-Cycle-Management-/3- Solution Architecture Breakdown.md

-# Solution Architecture: Azure Data Engineering for Healthcare Revenue Cycle Management (RCM)
+# Solution Architecture for Healthcare Revenue Cycle Management (RCM)

 This project implements a comprehensive data engineering pipeline for **Healthcare Revenue Cycle Management (RCM)** using the **Medallion Architecture** in **Azure**.
 The architecture is divided into **Bronze, Silver, and Gold layers**, each serving a specific role in transforming raw data into actionable insights.